xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

     $ ./safe
     error: secret file is missing.

 Why musl?
-Statically linking to `musl` instead of dynamically linking to your system `libc` means thatthe program will need to do fewer syscalls at startup.
+Statically linking to musl instead of dynamically linking to your system `libc` means that the program will need to do fewer syscalls at startup.

-So, what is the name of the file that it’s trying to access? [`strace`](https://strace.io) can help us out here.
-What it does is intercept and print all syscalls that the binary does, which is helpful in trying to find out what a program does.
-Here’s the output I got on my Ubuntu machine:
+So, what is the name of the file that it’s trying to access?
+That’s where [`strace`](https://strace.io) comes in!
+Basically, it intercepts and prints all syscalls that a program performs.
+That means we can sit back and watch what the program is doing — which files it is opening, what it is writing to those files, and much more.
+Here’s what strace tells me about my program when I run it on the Ubuntu machine:

     $ strace ./safe
     execve("./safe", ["./safe"], [/* 23 vars */]) = 0